| Care Type | Care Home |

 Amanda McMahon is Registered Manager at Oxford House Nursing Home.

 Amanda started her career in care in June 2007, working as a carer for Oxford House Community Care.
-Amanda completed her Adult Nursing Diploma training in September 2009 and joined Oxford House Nursing Home in February 2010 as a registered nurse.
-She was promoted to deputy manager in 2018 and became registered manager in November 2020.
+She completed her Adult Nursing Diploma training in September 2009 and joined Oxford House Nursing Home in February 2010 as a registered nurse.
+She was promoted to deputy manager in 2018 and became the Registered Manager in November 2020.

-Amanda decided to become a nurse as she loves helping people & receives job satisfaction from her role in helping others.
+Amanda decided to become a nurse because she loves helping people & receives job satisfaction from her role.

 If the time has come for you to consider a nursing home, we believe that you will not find a warmer welcome than here at Oxford House.